RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 > even if their utility or prudence is doubtful.

-Don't second guess business decisions, but vigorously second guess LEGAL decisions.
+Don't second guess business decisions, but vigorously second guess *legal* decisions.

 #### Test Question